We are halfway through the evolution

 Good design is not to be confused with "making something pretty" – good design is about solving a problem.
-A good starting point for doing so is thus relentless focus on user experience.
+A good starting point for doing so is thus a relentless focus on user experience.
 Because they will ultimately decide if tools get widely adapted or replaced by a better alternative – of which there are plenty.

 Companies like Slack, Atlassian (makers of Trello, JIRA), or Airtable have shown how applications can be adapted by large organizations without even going through a proof of concept (POC), extensive training programs, or the installation of dedicated teams – thereby setting the bar (and user expectations!) for what good design looks like nowadays.

-We expect that companies that can cater to these three will benefit much more than those who don't, as measured in customer satisfaction and consequently user adoption.
+We expect that companies that can cater to these three will benefit much more than those that don't, as measured in customer satisfaction and consequently user adoption.
 Disregarding any of these three may constitute a fine automation tool but eventually, run behind these fundamental changes in 3-5 years from today.

 We are in a lucky position that we are just getting started and can choose our focus rather freely.
 If we saw things developing differently, we could simply do that instead.
 But we are seeing clear evidence for these trends to manifest themselves and are therefore placing our bets on them.